zuixjs/zuix-web-book/content/about.md

 ### Got any question or request?

-File a ticket on the [https://github.com/genielabs/zuix-web-template](github repository).
+File a ticket via the repository [issue tracker](https://github.com/genielabs/zuix-web-template).